AdobeDocs/analytics.en/help/implement/c-implement-with-dtm/t-data-element.md

     </tr>
     <tr class="chrow strow">
       <td class="choption"><strong>Type</strong></td>
       <td class="chdesc stentry"> <p> Specifies where the data is pulled from, such as JS Object, CSS Selector, Cookie, URL Parameter, or Custom Script. </p> <p>Depending on which type you select, different options display.
-See <a href="https://marketing.adobe.com/resources/help/en_US/dtm/data_elements.html" format="html" > Types of Data Elements</a> in the Dynamic Tag Management Product Documentation for more information and examples. </p> </td>
+See <a href="https://marketing.adobe.com/resources/help/en_US/dtm/data_elements.html"> Types of Data Elements</a> in the Dynamic Tag Management Product Documentation for more information and examples. </p> </td>
     </tr>
     <tr class="chrow strow">
       <td class="choption"><strong>Default Value</strong></td>